sourcegraph/about/handbook/people-ops/hiring/reference_check_questions.md

 ## Reference call

-People Ops will coordinate a calls with references and hiring managers.
-People Ops will conduct the reference calls with the hiring manager present to address any potential concerns or follow-up questions.
+The recruiter will coordinate a calls with references and hiring managers.
+The recruiter will conduct the reference calls with the hiring manager present to address any potential concerns or follow-up questions.

 ## Reference call questions